Elstree Studios (Shenley Road)

 Elstree Studios on Shenley Road, Borehamwood, Hertfordshire is a British film and television production centre operated by Elstree Film Studios Limited.
-One of several facilities historically referred to as Elstree Studios, the Shenley Road studios originally opened in 1925.
+One of several facilities historically referred to as Elstree Studios, the Shenley Road studios originally opened in 1926.

 The studio complex has passed through many owners during its lifetime, and is now owned by Hertsmere Borough Council.
-Known as the studios used for filming Alfred Hitchcock's Blackmail (1929)—the first British talkie, Star Wars (1977), The Shining (1980) and Indiana Jones, its largest stage is known as the George Lucas Soundstage 2 (15,770 sq ft), with the studios used both for film and television productions.
+Known as the studios used for filming Alfred Hitchcock's Blackmail (1929)—the first British talkie, the Star Wars original trilogy (1977–1983), The Shining (1980) and Indiana Jones, its largest stage is known as the George Lucas Soundstage 2 (15,770 sq ft), with the studios used both for film and television productions.

 With the BBC Elstree Centre nearby, a number of the stages are leased to BBC Studioworks, and are used for recording television productions such as Strictly Come Dancing.

 History

 British International and Associated British

 British National Pictures Ltd purchased 40 acre of land on the south side of Shenley Road and began construction of two large film stages in 1925.
+After a year of construction the studio officially opened on 29 December 1926.
 After discord among the partners, which by this time included Herbert Wilcox, their solicitor John Maxwell invested and was able to gain control of the company.
 The first film produced there was Madame Pompadour (1927).